girlbossceo/conduwuit/docs/deploying/generic.md

 # Generic deployment documentation

-### Please note that this documentation is not fully representative of conduwuit at the moment.
-Assume majority of it is outdated.

 > ## Getting help
 >
 > If you run into any problems while setting up conduwuit, ask us